Richmond Whig

-The Richmond Whig was a newspaper published in Richmond, Virginia, between 1824 and 1888.
+The Richmond Whig, initially published as a semiweekly paper under the title the Constitutional Whig, was a newspaper published in Richmond, Virginia, between 1824 and 1888.The Whig had numerous editions and title changes throughout its publication history.

+Editions and titles

 The paper had a variety of titles, and it is not easy to determine which title was published in which years: Constitutional Whig, Daily Richmond Whig, Daily Richmond Whig and Public Advertiser, Evening Whig, Richmond Daily Whig, Richmond Weekly Whig, Richmond Whig & Commercial Journal, Richmond Whig & Public Advertiser.

+History

-The newspaper was anti-secessionist, and was not published during the Civil War, when Virginia seceded and joined the Confederacy.
-When it resumed publication in April of 1865, after Union troops entered Richmond on April 3, it pointed out that when the war began, the last place in Richmond where "the Star-Spangled Banner" still flew was on the Whig building, and that the Confederate flag never flew over it.
+As a Whig paper, the news sheet supported John Bell in the election of 1860 and opposed secession, even after Abraham Lincoln won in 1860 and several Southern states began to secede.
+Once the Civil War began in April 1861, and Virginia seceded and joined the Confederacy, the Whig supported the CSA throughout the war.
+Despite its pro-Confederate posture, it was a vocal opponent of the Davis Administration throughout the conflict.
+After Union troops entered Richmond on April 3, 1865 it pointed out that when the war began, the last place in Richmond where "the Star-Spangled Banner" still flew was on the Whig building, and that the Confederate flag never flew over it.
 When the Union flag had to come down it was replaced with a new Virginia state flag, the Commonwealth's first flag.

 In the second issue after republication began, under the signature "Patriot" it published its view of the war: